ikizir/HohhaDynamicXOR/README.md

 2^(Initial State brute force attack complexity + Number of unknown bits from key body, used to encrypt every chars * Number of characters in plaintext) =
 2^(192 + ( (5 * 8) * Number of characters in plaintext) =
 2^(192 + 40 *  Number of characters in plaintext)

+Last but not least, we protect the plaintext with extra random padding bytes.
+But I don't want to mention here, about the practical difficulties to obtain both ciphertext and plaintext here, since, information theory let them "suppose" having the plaintext in their "fictif" world :)

 As we told, our shameless, is quoting from Bruce Schneier.
 He admits that, it's an honor to be like him!
 And apparently, he's exactly like him!
 Because, apparantly, Bruce Scneier, is making so ridiculous suppositions that some people created a site to enumarate some "facts" about him.